ExpressiveLabs/utau-handbook/docs/resampler_args_docs.md

 ## The actual explanation
  The pitchbend argument is in Base64, where every two characters is considered to be a signed 12-bit integer.
 It also includes a form of run length encoding to make strings of the same pitch offset shorter.

  The run length encoding comes as a regular number surrounded by the `#` character.
-The number inside is the amount of repeats that the value last saved in the array.
+The number inside is the amount of repeats of the value last saved in the array.

  The array of integers that you get in return is an offset from the center pitch in cents.
 This gives a range of -2048 to 2047 cents, which is about two octaves higher and lower from the center pitch.
 The timestep of each point in this array is 5 UTAU ticks, which means it is relative to the tempo of the render.
 To convert the index from the array to seconds, you can use this equation: $$\frac{60i}{96t}$$